GrandSchtroumpf/ancient-gaming-challenge/README.md

 Note: I decided to play with the new color features in CSS.
 Some browser might not support it (Firefox mobile for example).
 I would recommand to use a Chromium based browser (Chrome, Edge, Brave, ...).

 For some reason using Link navigation is quite slow (~1s), I investigated but couldn't find why.
-So I decided to use regular <a>
+So I decided to use regular <a>, except for pagination, because SSG was reusing initial fetch instead of using updated searchParams.

 ## Getting Started
 ```